The Mathematics of Knowledge Discovery Efficiency (KEDE)

 Figure below shows the function Balance(KEDE).

-Balance as a function of KEDE
+Flow as function of KEDE (balance)

 The balance function is always positive, concave (or concave downward), and has a maximum value at KEDE = 1/2.
 It is zero at both KEDE = 0 and KEDE = 1.